Every year, before the tree planting season kicks off, I work as a horticulturist at a garden center in Montreal.

 Cow manure is best when you have an established garden and just want to lightly fertilize it.

 It’s an excellent source of nutrients for the garden.
-It is high in nitrogen, phosphorus, and potassium, which are essential for plant growth.
+It’s high in nitrogen, phosphorus, and potassium, which are essential for plant growth.

 Cow manure also contains a variety of other nutrients that can benefit plants, including calcium, magnesium, and sulfur.

-Sulfur: It is an important component of some enzymes, helps with the uptake of other minerals, and is involved in the production of chlorophyll.
+Sulfur: An important component of some enzymes, it helps with the uptake of other minerals, and is involved in the production of chlorophyll.